-66 Voice-Recognition Software for Computer Input (1) - RPT 2 Laboratory 2 hours.
+66 Voice-Recognition Software for Computer Input (1) - RPT 2

-Note: Uses Dragon NaturallySpeaking Preferred 9.
+Note: Uses Dragon NaturallySpeaking Preferred 9.5 or Vista Speech Recognition.

-Uses voice-recognition software (Dragon NaturallySpeaking) to input information into the computer by voice rather than by keyboard.
+Uses voice-recognition software (Dragon NaturallySpeaking 9.5 or Vista Speech Recognition) to input information into the computer by voice rather than by keyboard.
 Focuses on learning dictation commands and techniques for continuous voice dictation.
 Covers voice commands for formatting and editing documents as well as for all menu and keyboard manipulations.